Promoted to Artist at the Birmingham Royal Ballet

 In 2021 I was delighted to be invited to join as an apprentice at the Birmingham Royal Ballet, following my graduation from Elmhurst Ballet School.
 I now work for BRB and I am growing every day, working and dancing with world-class dancers and choreographers.
 I really am living my dream!

 Elmhurst Ballet School

 I successfully graduated from Elmhurst Ballet School in 2021, and also won the coveted London Ballet Circle Sir Peter Wright Performance Prize.

 Having trained at Elmhurst in classical ballet, contemporary, jazz, and flamenco, I am a versatile, passionate and technically skilled dancer.
 I love to experiment and develop my own movement, and also able to adapt my style to whatever a choreographer may require.

-At 18 years of age, I am grateful for all the performance experience I have been able to enjoy.
+I am grateful for all the performance experience I have been able to enjoy.